rakudo/rakudo/src/Raku/ast/README.md

   produced, and `False` otherwise

-The production of the meta-object may entail the production of dependent meta-objects as a side-effect (for exmaple, demanding the meta-object of a routine in turn requires the signature meta-object, which in turn requires the parameter meta-objects).
+The production of the meta-object may entail the production of dependent meta-objects as a side-effect (for example, demanding the meta-object of a routine in turn requires the signature meta-object, which in turn requires the parameter meta-objects).